 Additionally, why should the P/E revert to it’s historical average?
 The economic landscape is completely different now, and so too is the composition of the market.
 The largest companies in the index have incredibly robust business models, as this year has once again proven, and are cash-generating machines with innovative cultures.
 Their valuations are not at all absurd; and in my opinion, they look like bargains.
 Share of mind goes a long way.
 Additionally, why couldn’t the market consistently trade at a 25 or 30 P/E?
 If the marginal investor is content with it, nothing.
 Some investors surely think I’m completely bonkers.
 Maybe.
 But I’d guess those investors are anchored to historical data or their lived experience.
 Negative yields were once thought to be ridiculous too.
 Yet here we are with a record $17 trillion in negative yielding debt.
 In my opinion, “because it hasn’t happened historically” is not a strong argument for why something cannot or should not happen.
 How many historical firsts happen on a daily basis?
 Norms evolve.
 Psychology changes.
 Anchors adjust.
 Is it dangerous to purely invest on that basis?
 Yes.
 But is it out of the realm of possibility?
 Nope.
 And I find it interesting to consider.

-The only certainty about the future is that it is uncertain and will bring surprises.
+Why do people anchor to historical outcomes and averages?
+Because they need something to guide their actions.
+But the only certainty about the future is that it is uncertain and will bring surprises.
 Accepting the uncertainty and dealing with the surprises are challenging, especially when money is on the line.
 To mitigate that discomfort, some turn to past precedent while others extrapolate the present.
 Whichever side you more align with is likely influenced by your age, personality, and information bubble.
 Witnessing a market crash is frightening, likely engendering hyper-awareness to signs it will happen again and an inclination to avoid it at all (opportunity) cost.
 Not experiencing a sustained downturn can lead to a belief that stocks only go up, which could be a very costly lesson to unlearn.
 Ironically, when it comes to financial markets, the side that has considerably more people is actually more likely to be wrong.
 Explore opposing views, before it’s too late.